Introduction: The Foundations of a Cybernetic Discourse

 Bateson: “Wiener points out that the whole range of entropy phenomena is inevitably related to the fact of our knowing or not knowing what state the system is in.
 If nobody knows how the cards lie in the pack, it is to all intents and purposes a shuffled pack.
 Indeed, this ignorance is all that can be achieved by shuffling.”

-Negentropy now enters the realm of culture, as human beings interfere with the randomising machinations of the entropic universe.
+Negentropy here enters the realm of culture, as human beings interfere with the randomising machinations of the entropic universe.
 Humans systematically set out to “trick” the second law of thermodynamics – organising against the relentless forces of improbability.
 Bateson next argues that because choice is bound to order, in seeking information humans also seek values.
-Bateson describes a man who “for his breakfast,[...] achieves an arrangement of bacon and eggs, side by side, upon a plate; and in achieving this improbability he is aided by other men who will sort out the appropriate pigs in some distant market and interfere with the natural juxtaposition of hens and eggs.”[10]
+Bateson describes a man who “for his breakfast,[...] achieves an arrangement of bacon and eggs, side by side, upon a plate; and in achieving this improbability he is aided by other men who will sort out the appropriate pigs in some distant market and interfere with the natural juxtaposition of hens and eggs.”[13]

 Here Bateson extends the individual choice to a larger ecology of choices: man + environment.
 The prosaic example of a man choosing his breakfast makes the key relation between negative entropy and Bateson’s ecology of mind which will underlie the Fabulous Loop de Loop.
 For Gregory Bateson human decision-making serves as “Maxwell’s demon”, bringing order to an entropic system.